 The site currently comprises a three storey 59,000ft2 building with office and media production space.

 The section of Havelock House fronting Ormeau Road was built as part of a hemstitching warehouse in the late 1800s.
 During WW2 the building was converted to sleeping accommodation for troops.

 Ulster Television acquired the building for £17,000 and opened a studio in 1959 (UTV’s first broadcast was on 31st October 1959).
 A second studio was opened in the building in 1962.

 Work commenced during 1992 to build a three storey extension designed by McAlister Armstrong Architects.
 The extension opened on 4th June 1993; the same day that Ulster Television rebranded to UTV.

 Areas of Havelock House, including the former Central Technical Area and Studio 3, were converted / refurbished in January 2003 to accommodate UTV Internet which relocated from Bruce Street in March 2003.
 Studio 1 and associated post production facilities received a £250,000 refurbishment during 2006 to accommodate the station’s news and current affairs programmes.

 ITV plc acquired UTV in February 2016 and in May 2017 announced a relocation to the top floor of City Quays 2.
 The broadcaster began relocating from Havelock House during spring 2018 and will begin full operations from City Quays 2 by June 2018.

 Savills placed Havelock House on the market in April 2018 with a guide price of £3.5m.
 The full site extends to 1.78 acres.

-Olympian Homes have acquired the site and propose to develop a Build-to-Rent residential scheme.
+Olympian Homes acquired the site and propose to develop a Build-to-Rent residential building.